Two linearities for quantum computing in the lambda calculus: No cloning, superpositions and measurement

-Terms are variables, abstractions, applications, two constants for base qubits ($\ket 0$ and $\ket 1$), linear combinations of terms (built with addition and product by a scalar, addition being commutative and associative), a family of constants for the null vectors, one for each type of the form $S(A)$, ($\z$), and an if-then-else construction ($\ite{}{}{}$) deciding on base vectors.
+Terms are variables, abstractions, applications, two constants for base qubits ($\ket 0$ and $\ket 1$), linear combinations of terms (built with addition and product by a scalar, addition being commutative and associative), a family of constants for the null vectors, one for each type of the form $S(A)$, ($\z$), and an if-then-else construction ($\ite{}tt$) deciding on base vectors.
+We use the notation $\ite trs$ for $(\ite{}rs)t$, so making $\ite{}rs$ a function, which applied to a term $t$ produces ``if $t$ then $r$ else $s$'', when $t$ is a basis term.
 We also include a symbol $\pi$ for measurement in the computational basis.

 The grammar is split into base terms (non-superposed values), general values, and general terms.
 Types are also split into qubit types and general types.